 Clean up resources

-Other quick starts in this collection build upon this quick start.
+Other quickstart in this collection build upon this quickstart.

-If you plan to continue on to work with subsequent quick starts, do not clean up the resources created in this quick start.
-If you do not plan to continue, use the following steps to delete all resources created by this quick start in the Azure portal.
+If you plan to continue on to work with subsequent quickstart, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart in the Azure portal.

 Remove-AzureRmResourceGroup -ResourceGroupName $resourcegroupname

-Now that you have a database, you can connect and query using your favorite tools.
-Learn more by choosing your tool below:
+- Now that you have a database, you can connect and query using one of your favorite tools or languages.